ayushmaskey/ayushmaskey.github.io/bigdatas/data-asa-elk.md

 CMD ["-f", "/config-dir/logstash1.conf"]
 ```

 Regardless of how the config file is set, we will have to teat the file incrementally to achieve the desired result.
 I was creating container with a config file, stop the container, remove the container, tweak my config file and create the container again.
 This is a tedious process but docker option **--rm** simplifies the process of testing config file.
 We create the container with **--rm** option while we test and tweak the config file.
-Once we have a config file to our liking, the same command without **--rm** can be used the create a stable container.
+Once we have a config file to our liking, the same command without **--rm** can be used the create a stable container. **-d** can be added to the command to start the container in detached mode once we are satisfied with out config file.

-#### logstash.config
+#### asa